sxntixgo/HC-sneakin/README.md

-This are the challenges in the category "👟️Sneak In" for SAINCON's HC 2022.
+These are my challenges in the category "👟️Sneak In" for SAINCON's HC 2022.
 Al the challenges are distributed as docker containers and they include a challenge description and an intended solution.

 * [You are el](/url)
 * [Continuation](/sql)